MCLD/buildscript/README.md

 - Other branches go through the `build` stage in the `Dockerfile` but not further (and no image is uploaded).
 - Build environment information is brought in as container labels (Git commit id, build date, version) and you can easily add more.
 - Can push to a configured container registry (Docker Hub by default) as well as the GitHub Container registry.
+- Can utilize [docker-lock](https://github.com/safe-waters/docker-lock) to handle pinning of images in each `Dockerfile`

 **You only need `build.bash`, the rest of this project is testing and examples.**